 The application must include the following documents: 1. a statement of motivation clearly articulating the candidate’s reasons for applying; 2. a CV comprised of relevant information regarding the candidate’s education, previous work experience and skills; and 3. two reference letters attesting to the candidate’s academic and professional attributes as well as personal character.
 University transcripts may also be included as evidence of academic competence, however they are not a requirement.
 Italian students can apply to the internship program by sending their curriculum vitae at firstname.lastname@example.org

 Reference letters must be either in English or in Italian.
 Should the referees be unable to provide a reference in either language, a translation must be submitted and signed by the referee.
 We recommend to upload both an academic reference (e.g. from a university professor) and a professional reference (e.g. from a museum).

 A university transcript is an official record of the candidate’s university qualifications.
 It itemizes all subjects studied, together with the marks received and the final grade point average (GPA).
 It may be included as evidence of academic competence, even though it is not required.
 If submitted, it must be in English or Italian.

 Statement of motivation

 The statement of motivation should not exceed one letter page written in a 12 point font.

-The application must be postmarked by the deadline indicated.
+The application must be submitted by the deadline indicated.

 Proficiency in Italian